qeeqbox/social-analyzer/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/qeeqbox/social-analyzer/main/readme/socialanalyzerlogo_.png"></p>

 #

-Social Analyzer - API, CLI and Web App for analyzing & finding a person's profile across +1000 social media \ websites.
+Social Analyzer - API, CLI, and Web App for analyzing & finding a person's profile across +1000 social media \ websites.
 It includes different analysis and detection modules, and you can choose which modules to use during the investigation process.

 The detection modules utilize a rating mechanism based on different detection techniques, which produces a rate value that starts from 0 to 100 (No-Maybe-Yes).
-This module intended to have fewer false positives.
+This module is intended to have fewer false positives.

-The analysis and public extracted information from this OSINT tool could help in investigating profiles related to suspicious or malicious activities such as cyberbullying, cybergrooming, cyberstalking, and spreading misinformation.
+The analysis and public extracted information from this OSINT tool could help investigate profiles related to suspicious or malicious activities such as cyberbullying, cyber grooming, cyberstalking, and spreading misinformation.

 `This project is currently used by some law enforcement agencies in countries where resources are limited`